 There’s a sea of barley, the horizon a shadowed thin night cloud line of trees.
 In the late afternoon heat this far from the coast there’s no wind, no air sucked in by the heated land to move the thorned tops.
 Everything is calm.
-The summer hasn’t advanced enough to ripen it to greyed golds.
-You could swim silently in the unshifting pale green of it..
+The summer hasn’t advanced enough to ripen it to pale greyed golds.
+You feel you could swim silently in the unshifting pale green of it.
 The stems still flex, not yet a crackle around your legs, spring back with water drawn up, powered from the sandy soil below, the yearly cycle still filling up the grains.
-Come the time, bleached it will be cut and threshed out, blowing dust across the last of summer, malted for beer and ground for fodder, seed in the endless cycle.
+Come the time, bleached it will be cut and threshed out, blowing dust across the last of summer, then malted for beer and ground for fodder, seed in the endless cycle.

-The church is on a bend, cupped in the trees, faint birdsong and a lazy insect drone.
+The church is on a bend, cupped in the trees, just birdsong and lazy insect drone.
 The graves are canted and pleasantly lost in long sedges and grasses, a gate long since rotted out, and entry via a sloping cut.
 It’s quite small, a nave, barely a chancel, a single aisle, the tower is small and plain, nicely proportioned leaning against the body of the building, framed against the sky by the trees.
 The air around is filled with bees, a colony in swarm either leaving or settling, my camera freezes them in the air like falling ash.

 The name Witchingham initially suggests early-Anglian/Anglo-Saxon, it’s could be an ~ingas, like Sheringham, ‘the people of’ with the additional ~ham.
 The Witch~ suggests maybe Wych Elms or possibly a person’s name.
 There’s also a vague and tempting suggestion here.
-Could the name relate to wīcing~ or pirates and seamen; confecturally the Viking.
+Could the name relate to wīcing~ or pirates and seamen; conjecturally the Vikingr.
 Even inland these sea-related names are not as uncommon as they might appear and are visible in the similar etymology of the sailor or pirate hinted at in the Aescmann at Ashmanhaugh and the Flotman in Newton Flotman.
 Strangely here it might be more in step with the nearby landscape of rumoured battles between King Edmund and the Great Heathen Army near Lyng.
 The settlements are recorded as Wicinghaha and Wittcingehem in Domesday, the church itself has evidence of Anglian in the North Wall, in a building that’s largely later Anglo-Norman.

 I’ve read a little about St Faiths over the years.
-The building has had a life constructed around the flexing population of a parish that stretches back beyond its foundation.
+The building has had a life constructed around the elastic population of a parish that stretches back beyond its foundation.
 Farmers, tenants, smallholders, families.
 It’s small and would have seen both full congregations and the later emptiness.
 It has overseen both people and trees, which at one point grew inside, weeds stretched to the light.
 It has saved us, and we have saved it.
 I’ve seen the inside in photographs, but nothing quite prepares you for a good cold-water shock, the reality of it almost makes me gasp.
 It’s cool, arcaded on one side, a font base against one pillar, another replacement font bought in from Whitwell in the aisle.
 A lecturn, a ladder.
 One chair positioned with a hand-written card inviting you to sit and view should you so choose.

-The paintings are stunning, a camera can’t do them justice, this is a thing for the eye.
+The paintings are stunning, a camera can’t do them justice, this is very much a thing for the eye, but then really isn’t everything.
 They date from the early to middle 14th century.
 Only the red paint has truly survived, it appears to be red ochre rather than unstable, expensive and poisonous vermillion, a mercury sulphide.
 Blue and green were rarer and not evident, but there’s traces of black and yellow ochre too when you get close, soil, ash and charcoal suspended in egg binding it to the walls.
 The reds are powerful and don’t fade.
 One thing that strikes me always is how unlike modern ink this is, where a mass produced print in a charity shop window or a day lit wall will first lose its magenta to the sun, go green and the gradually lose its yellow fading to black and cyan.
 The conditions here have left a skeleton of red.
 It would have, at its peak have been a pretty full sensory experience for a largely illiterate congregation, picture book tableaux of the passion of Christ, Saint George and the Dragon, saint’s emblems and what look like either vines full of grapes or hops twist and curl.
 There’s the remnant of three living and three dead too.
 Patterns dogtooth arches.
 The whole thing feels curiously like looking at and decoding decaying negatives.

 Like so many in our countryside the church gradually fell out of use; started to deteriorate, it did so more than once, modified in the 1790, one aisle reduced, re-roofed.
 The Victorians changed a window; all ages modify things to their view of how a something should be rather than what it is.
 Then the 20th century nearly destroyed it completely; closed in the 1920s, redundant, ignored and falling to pieces, the roof collapsed, nature broke in, trees grew through.
 In 1945 plans were made to remove the church and rebuild it in nearby Bawdeswell.
 Ultimately it was rescued in a blink, by luck I think.
-At some point in 1974, Eve Baker the Historian and conservationalist chanced upon the ruin, climbed through a hole, peeled some ivy back which pulled away some damp limewash revealing the colours beneath.
-An electrifying discovery.
+At some point in 1974, Eve Baker the Historian and conservationalist chanced upon the ruin, climbed through a hole, peeled some ivy back which pulled away some damp limewash revealing the colours beneath, an electrifying discovery.
 Norfolk Churches Trust were instrumental in clothing the body and dealing with the revelation, the Churches Conservation Trust have continued to look after it since.

 It is remarkable, a chance to really look back at a different time in detail.
 Fragmented as it is, it tells not just the story of what we believed, but how.
 It also tells the tale unwittingly perhaps of how life ebbed and flowed over the landscape around this little building in an island of trees and grass in the sea of barley.